 With the need for accurate doses of medication due to their toxicity, and the volume differences between Imperial and US gallons, I will give dose levels in metric measurements.

-The amount of salt should start at 0.3% (3-4 grams per liter).
+The amount of salt should start at 0.3% (3-4 grams per liter or a tablespoon per gallon).
 This should normally be enough for a cure but there is evidence that salt resistant strains are starting to appear.

-To be confident that all of the parasites have gone, bring the salt content up to 0.6% by adding another 3 grams per liter after 12 hours, and if your fish are still feeding and don't appear distressed at this level of salinity, add another 3 grams per liter after another 12 hours, bringing the total salt content up to 0.9%.
+To be confident that all of the parasites have gone, bring the salt content up to 0.6% by adding another 3 grams per liter or tablespoon per gallon after 12 hours, and if your fish are still feeding and don't appear distressed at this level of salinity, add another 3 grams per liter after another 12 hours, bringing the total salt content up to 0.9%.

 Keep your fish in this solution for at least 72 hours.
 By this time they should be feeding well, with all their fins being held away from the body and no sign of twitching or flashing.